 Please contact me if you would like to collaborate or talk about science.

 I obtained a studentship to study for a PhD in experimental particle physics at The University of Sheffield.
 Here I joined the international T2K neutrino particle physics experiment in its formative years.
 I finalised a design of one of the experiments sub-detectors and developed pattern recognition techniques to reconstruct and identify particles.
-In 2009 I was awarded my PhD and I continued my work on T2K with a move to Queen Mary, University of London (QML).
+In 2009 I was awarded my PhD and I continued my work on T2K with a move to Queen Mary, University of London (QMUL).
 Here I took charge of the experiments computing effort.
 Working with colleagues around the world I ensured that the experiment could process and distribute big data globally.
 I also developed analysis techniques to extract physics from experimental data using neural networks.

 Since joining QMUL in 2009 I have been involved in the university’s outreach programme.
 In the intervening years the variety, breadth and scale of my public engagement activities have grown.
 I have worked with designers, artists, the media, and other outreach professionals to innovate the way in which physics is communicated.
 In 2012 I was presented with two awards from my peers in the high energy physics community and the Institute of Physics physics communicators group for my work in communicating physics.
 In 2015 the entire T2K collaboration, including myself, were honoured to share in the Breakthrough Prize in Fundamental Physics.

 I continue my outreach work as an Honorary Research Fellow at QMUL alongside teaching physics in schools and writing popular science books.